 John 1 tells us that Jesus is God’s word become flesh.

 We have only one offensive weapon, the word of God!

 And so it is to be God’s word that offends our loved ones, our friends, our family.
 Those we meet at work, those in the street, even those in our churches.

 And in turn it is the word of God that must be on our lips and in our hearts and minds.

 * Father God,

-But Lord we pray for those who don’t know You, please help us to speak to them Your word, for they are on that broad road to destruction.
+Lord we pray for those who do not know You – Please help us to speak to them Your word as we exhibit the fruits of Your Spirit.